-1 Department of Photonics Engineering, Technical University of Denmark2 Department of Micro- and Nanotechnology, Technical University of Denmark3 Theoretical Nanotechnology, Department of Micro- and Nanotechnology, Technical University of Denmark4 Structured Electromagnetic Materials, Department of Photonics Engineering, Technical University of Denmark5 Center for Nanostructured Graphene, Center, Technical University of Denmark
+1 Department of Micro- and Nanotechnology, Technical University of Denmark2 Theoretical Microsystems Optimization, Department of Micro- and Nanotechnology, Technical University of Denmark3 Nanointegration, Department of Micro- and Nanotechnology, Technical University of Denmark4 Polymer Micro & Nano Engineering, Department of Micro- and Nanotechnology, Technical University of Denmark5 Center for Nanostructured Graphene, Center, Technical University of Denmark